Sleeping Beauty on Mount Everest: A Haunting Legacy of the World’s Tallest Graveyard

 This is the tragic tale of Francys Arsentiev, who later earned the title of Sleeping Beauty on Mount Everest.
 While descending to the lower base camps from the summit, the couple was trapped in extreme weather.

-They reached the Everest Base Camp in 1998, and they ascended from the base camp via the North Col. They made their final push on 22 May 22 without oxygen.
-As they moved slowly, it was very late to reach the top.
-They had no other option than to spend another night above the death zone.
+They reached the Everest Base Camp in 1998, and they ascended from the base camp via the North Col. They made their final push on May 22 without oxygen.
+As they were ascending without oxygen, they moved slowly, being too late to reach the top.
+They had no other option but to spend another night above 8000 m in the death zone.

 What Caused the Tragedy?

 At a point, the couple got separated, and Sergei descended to get help from other climbers.
 Some climbers from the Uzbek Expedition Team reported that they encountered Francys in distress, alive but barely responsive, suffering from the effects of extreme cold, hypothermia, frostbite, and hypoxia.
-Rescuing and bringing another distressed mountaineer is very difficult above 8,000 m, which is called the death zone.
+Rescuing and bringing another distressed mountaineer is very difficult above 8,000 m.
 None of them were able to bring her down due to the limitations of high-altitude rescue.

-They claimed, despite her catastrophic state, she was described as calm-looking, with frost-covered skin and an almost serene expression, hence the name the Sleeping Beauty on Mount Everest.
-Sergei had already descended in an attempt to bring help but never returned.
-Helplessly, due to extreme weather, frostbite, exhaustion, and altitude sickness, she became too weak to move and ultimately took her last breath in the lap of Mount Everest.
+They claimed, despite her catastrophic state, she was described as calm-looking, with frost-covered skin and an almost serene expression, hence the name, the Sleeping Beauty on Mount Everest.
+Sergei, after returning to base camp, got an oxygen bottle and moved up to find her, but this poor couple never united.
+Helplessly, due to extreme weather, frostbite, exhaustion, and altitude sickness, she became too fragile to move and ultimately took her last breath on the lap of Mount Everest.

-For nearly a decade, her body lay lying on the route to the summit.
-Her body, known as the Sleeping Beauty on Mount Everest, was a marker in the route of the Everest peak adorned by the mountaineers.
-The journey of Sergei in search of help and support for his beloved wife in between the snow alleys of Mount Everest is a portrait of love and glory any one can show to his wife.
+For nearly a decade, her body lay on the route to the summit.
+Her body, known as the Sleeping Beauty on Mount Everest, was a marker in the route to the Everest peak, adorned by the mountaineers.
+The journey of Sergei in search of help and support for his beloved wife in between the snow alleys of Mount Everest is a portrait of love and glory that one can show to his wife.
 For every American, this is a matter of pride, glory, and love.

 Is it Safe to Climb Mountains Without Oxygen?

 With high degrees of preparation and acclimatization, some climbers can develop resistance against the thin air and can attempt and succeed in peak climbing without oxygen.
-But not all of them will tragically end their lives within no time.
+But not all of them succeeds and tragically end their lives far too soon.
 Many climbers have tried to reach the summit without supplemental oxygen but have perished in the mountains.

 Is Sleeping Beauty Still on Mount Everest?